liyongqi2002/SEAM/README.md

 Paper: https://liyongqi2002.github.io/resources/arxiv_aaai25_W2SG.pdf

-This is an open source version without careful code collation, we will release a clearer open source version later (expected around AAAI conference time).
+This is an open source version without careful code collation, we will release a clearer open source version later.